-I had the pleasure of meeting Jami Edwards last week at Kingwood Pines Hospital for a continuing education hour on nutrition and mental health, who works with DBSA, Depression and Bipoar Support Alliance.
+I had the pleasure of meeting Jami Edwards last week at Kingwood Pines Hospital for a continuing education hour on nutrition and mental health.
+Jami works with DBSA, Depression and Bipoar Support Alliance.
 This organization offers free support groups in and around the Houston, Texas area.

-She provided me this list (below) of Open Support Groups for individuals and families dealing with Depression and Bipolar Disorder.
-I encourage you the check their website regularly for an updated list as well.
+She provided me with the list below of Open Support Groups for individuals and families dealing with depression and bipolar disorder.
+I encourage you the check their website regularly for updated lists:

 My “Job” as an LPC

-I put the word “job” in parenthesis because I often don’t feel as if this is a job lately.
+I put the word “job” in quotation marks because I often don’t feel as if this is a job.
 I am in the profession of helping people through a wide variety of problems.

-Here are a few things I get to do on the “job.”
+Here are a few things I get to do as an LPC:

 - Listen: I listen to what my clients have to say.
 Many times, people feel they talk but they are not heard.
 They feel as if they share their feelings, but the underlying meaning of why they are feeling that way is not brought to light.
-So, I listen for what is being said, but also to whay is not being said.
+So I listen for what is being said, but also to what is not being said.

 - Recognize: I am training to recognize many things as an LPC.
 Some of these include signs of unhealthy boundaries, indications of a mental illness, patterns of behavior, and structural patterns in relationships.

 - Validate: This cannot be underestimated in my role.
 People often need validation and empathy in order to fully heal.